Fermium/data-chan/docs/docs/OUT_packets/request.md

 # Synchronous Requests

-A synchronous request is sent from the Host to the client, aka the Device and **must** be evaluated immediately after its receipt.
+A synchronous request is sent from the Host to the Client (the Device) and **must** be evaluated immediately after its reception.

-__NOTICE THAT:__ core parts of the specification is a synchronous request as you can be mathematically certain of the evaluation of every request sent and correctly received!
+__BEWARE:__ The core parts of the specification is implemented with synchronous requests, as there is mathematical certainty of the evaluation of every request sent and correctly received.

+## Packets structure

 The structure of a synchronous request packet is: